Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah.

-Was there a Pan Amp as well?
+Pan Amp as well.

-I feel like that's an aeroplane thing.
+Pan Am, I feel like that's an airplane thing.

 I think Pan Pacific's just a chain of hotels.

-Pan Pacific means the region including Hong Kong, Southeast Asia, and Australia.
+Pan Pacific means the region including Hong Kong, Southeast Asia and Australia.

 This is Trans-Pacific.